 There are a number of things that can cause chimney damage – even if you do not regularly use your fireplace.
 The following are three common types of damage that are often seen in infrequently used fireplaces.

-- Chimney damage – Damage to the exterior masonry of a chimney can occur regardless of how much you use the fireplace.
+- Outdoor Exposure: Damage to the exterior masonry of a chimney can occur regardless of how much you use the fireplace.
 Both severe weather and normal exposure to the elements can cause wear and tear to the chimney’s bricks and mortar.
 Without repairs, a small crack can quickly turn into a large chunk of missing masonry.

-- Nests and pests – Unused chimneys provide prime real estate for birds, bugs, raccoons, roof rats, and more.
+- Nests & Pests: Unused chimneys provide prime real estate for birds, bugs, raccoons, roof rats, and more.
 In addition to causing damage to the fireplace and chimney, an animal entry can expose you and your family to a variety of bacteria, pests, and parasites.